Israeli settlement: Demographics

-At the end of 2010, 534,224 Jewish Israeli lived in the West Bank, including East Jerusalem.
+At the end of 2010, 534,224 Jewish Israelis lived in the West Bank, including East Jerusalem.
 314,132 of them lived in the 121 authorised settlements and 102 unauthorised settlement outposts on the West Bank, 198,629 were living in East Jerusalem, and almost 20,000 lived in settlements in the Golan Heights.

 By 2011, the number of Jewish settlers in the West Bank excluding East Jerusalem had increased to 328,423 people.

 In June 2014, the number of Israeli settlers in the West Bank excluding East Jerusalem had increased to 382,031 people, with over 20,000 Israeli settlers in the Golan Heights.

 In January 2015, the Israeli Interior Ministry gave figures of 389,250 Israeli citizens living in the West Bank outside East Jerusalem.

 By the end of 2016, the West Bank Jewish population had risen to 420,899, excluding East Jerusalem, where there were more than 200,000 Jews.

 In 2019, the number of Israeli settlers in the West Bank excluding East Jerusalem had risen to 441,600 individuals, and the number of Israeli settlers in the Golan Heights had risen to 25,261.

 In 2020, the number of Israeli settlers in the West Bank excluding East Jerusalem had reportedly risen to 451,700 individuals, with an additional 220,000 Jews living in East Jerusalem.

 Based on various sources, population dispersal can be estimated as follows: